zship/deferreds.js/doc/mixin/Deferred.md

 ### States

-There are three states a {Deferred} object can have: "pending" (the starting state), "resolved" (indicating success), and "rejected" (indicating failure).
+There are three states a {Deferred} object can have: "pending" (the starting state), "fulfilled" (indicating success), and "rejected" (indicating failure).
 {Deferred#resolve} and {Deferred#reject} are used to change the state.
 A {Deferred} object is only allowed to change state once, so multiple calls to {Deferred#resolve} or {Deferred#reject} will have no effect after the first call.
-Note that {Deferred#notify} does not change state.
-It may be called as many times as desired in order to immediately invoke all `progressCallbacks`.

 ### Callbacks

-There are three types of callbacks which can be registered on a {Deferred}
+There are two types of callbacks which can be registered on a {Deferred}
-object: `doneCallbacks`, `failCallbacks`, and `progressCallbacks`.
-All three of these are registered through {Deferred#then} and added to a first-in first-out queue. {Deferred#done} (add a `doneCallback`), {Deferred#fail} (add a `failCallback`), {Deferred#progress} (add a `progressCallback`), and {Deferred#always} (add the same callback as a `doneCallback` and `failCallback`) merely forward calls to {Deferred#then}.
+object: `onFulfilled` and `onRejected`.
+They are registered through {Deferred#then} and added to a first-in first-out queue. {Deferred#done} (add an `onFulfilled` callback), {Deferred#fail} (add an `onRejected` callback), and {Deferred#always} (add the same function as an `onFulfilled` and `onRejected` callback) are convenience methods to add callbacks while returning the same {Deferred} object (as opposed to {Deferred#then}, which returns a new {Promise}).

 Callbacks are first invoked when the {Deferred}'s state is changed, and then immediately upon registration thereafter.
-Changing state to "resolved" will invoke all `doneCallbacks`, while changing state to "rejected" will invoke all `failCallbacks`.
-After a state change to "resolved", all `doneCallbacks` added will be invoked immediately as they're added and with the same arguments first passed to {Deferred#resolve}.
+Changing state to "fulfilled" will invoke all `onFulfilled` callbacks, while changing state to "rejected" will invoke all `onRejected` callbacks.
+After a state change to "fulfilled", all `onFulfilled` callbacks added will be invoked immediately as they're added and with the same arguments first passed to {Deferred#resolve}.
 Other types of callbacks will be ignored.
-Similarly, after a state changed to "rejected", all `failCallbacks` added will be invoked immediately as they're added and other types of callbacks will be ignored.
+Similarly, after a state changed to "rejected", all `onRejected` callbacks added will be invoked immediately as they're added and other types of callbacks will be ignored.